 \section{Experiments}

-In this section, we aim to validate our theoretical results through empirical experiments, which include the following: \begin{itemize} \item Section \ref{exp-topologu} verifies the impact of network topology on the convergence rate. \item Section \ref{exp-noniid} explores the impact of data heterogeneity on the convergence rate. \item Section \ref{exp-comm} validates communication efficiency of \ours for a large language model (LLM). \end{itemize} We use two machine learning tasks: (i) \emph{Image classification} on CIFAR-$10$ \cite{cifar10} using ResNet-$20$ \cite{He2015resnet}; and (ii) \emph{LLM fine-tuning} of OPT-$125$M \citep{OPT} as a large language model on the Multi-Genre Natural Language Inference (MultiNLI) corpus \citep{multi-nli}.
-We repeat each experiment $10$ times and present the error bars associated with the randomness of the optimization.
-In every figure, we include the average and standard deviation error bars.
-We have conducted the experiments on the National Resource Platform (NRP) \cite{NRP_UserGuide} cluster.
-Detailed experimental setup is provided in Appendix \ref{detaild-exp} of the supplementary materials.
+In this section, we validate our theoretical results through empirical experiments, which include the following: Section \ref{exp-topologu} verifies the impact of network graph topology on the convergence rate.
+Section \ref{exp-noniid} explores the impact of data heterogeneity on the convergence rate in two different graph topologies with small and large diameters.
+Section \ref{exp-comm} evaluates the communication efficiency of Multi-Walk in bandwidth-constrained environments through an LLM fine-tuning task.
+Finally, Section \ref{exp_res} investigates the impact of \master failure on \ours to verify its resilience.
+We also compare this with \agos, observing its performance when the same sequence of nodes fails.